Gregcop1/ng-named-routes/README.md

 </details>
 <details>
     <summary>Can I use it with routes which have parameters?</summary>
     Of course, you can.
-This service is only concern with path, so if you have parameters or custom config, it doesn't not concern this service.
+Feed the "getRoute" function with your parameters and it will return you a formated route.
 </details>

 ## I've found a bug